Tameron-Honnellio/AiProject/README.md

 - VSCode

 How To Run (Bot vs. Human):
-- Create a pokemon showdown account
+- Create a pokemon showdown account: https://pokemonshowdown.com/
-- Clone the repo
+- Clone the repository (add "--recurse-submodules" to the clone command to add the pokemon-showdown submodule)
-  - Ensure the pokemonshowdown repo is cloned under its respective folder
+  - Ensure the pokemon-showdown repository is cloned under its respective folder
   - Navigate to pokemon-showdown/config
   - Copy the config-example.js
   - Create a new file at config/config.js and paste the contents